SOwOphie/wsedit/README.md

 sitting comfortably in the niche between `nano` and `vim`.
 It is designed to be intuitive (as in "Press Ctrl-C to copy stuff"), simple, elegant and pragmatic.

 ## Features

 * __Dynamic dictionary-based autocompletion__: Specify which files to index, and how (e.g. ignore comments, only global definitions, ...).

-* __Pragmatic syntax highlighting__: Highlights keywords, strings and comments
+* __Pragmatic syntax highlighting__: Highlights keywords, strings, matching
-  declared in your config files.
+  brackets and comments declared in your config files.
 Default patterns for some languages are availabe for import in `lang/*.wsconf`, writing your own should take no longer than 30 minutes, including the submission of a pull requrest on GitHub =).

 * __Character class highlighting__: This will color your text by character class (e.g. operators -> yellow, brackets -> brown, numbers -> red, ...),